m2c2-project/Nines/README.md

   -h, --help  show this help message and exit

 # Replacement Terms
-Currently uses a regex map for search and replace terms hard coded into the script.
+Currently uses a regex map for search and replace terms hard coded into the script so as to allow for fast parsing one time through each file.

 cases follow